Team building in the classroom: Which tools really work – from elementary school to secondary education

 Durable polyethylene fabric

-Available individually or as a set of up to 10 pieces
+Available individually or in sets of up to 10 pieces

 7

-With the Ball Courier, each person holds a string attached to a common metal ring.
-The group must steer this ring so that a wooden ball or wooden egg is safely transported from the start to the target pedestal.
-With blindfolds, it becomes a dimension more difficult.
+In the Kugelkurier, each person holds a string attached to a shared metal ring.
+The group must steer this ring so that a wooden ball or wooden egg is safely transported from the start to the target base.
+Using blindfolds adds another level of difficulty.

-The game trains active listening, precise communication, and the ability to react to others – in real time, under pressure.
-Ideal for older primary school children or as an introduction to communication workshops.
+The game trains active listening, precise communication, and the ability to respond to others—in real time, under pressure.
+Ideal for older elementary school children or as an introduction to communication workshops.

 Promotes active listening, coordination & problem-solving